 In the “Update your account” email, click the link to create your account.
 This will bring you to the CARP system, where you should enter your first and last name, and create a password.
 Write down your username (email address) and password since you will need this to log into the app later.

-2. Install the Studies App
+2. (Re)install the Studies App

 First, you must update your phone to the latest operating system.
 Please follow the official guidelines for Android / iOS below:

-Then you can download the CARP Studies App from the Apple App Store or the Google Play Store via the links below.
+Now download the CARP Studies App from the Apple App Store or the Google Play Store via the links below.

 For Apple, however, the app is not yet available from the public Apple App Store and needs to be installed using TestFlight.
 Please follow these two simple steps to install the app.